Android's purpose is to establish an open platform for developers to build innovative apps.

 - Google Play shows applications only to those devices that can properly run those applications.

 Why build compatible Android devices?

-No device manufacturer can hope to write all the software that a person could conceivably need.
-We need third-party developers to write the apps users want, so the Android Open Source Project aims to make it as easy and open as possible for developers to build apps.
+No device manufacturer can write all the software a user could conceivably need.
+We need third-party developers to write the apps users want, so the Android Open Source Project (AOSP) aims to make application development as easy and open as possible.

-Every line of code developers write to work around a particular phone's bug is a line of code that didn't add a new feature.
-The more compatible phones there are, the more apps there will be.
-By building a fully compatible Android device, you benefit from the huge pool of apps written for Android, while increasing the incentive for developers to build more of those apps.
+Every line of code developers write to work around a bug is a line of code that didn't add a new feature.
+The more compatible mobile devices are, the more applications we'll have to run on those devices.
+By building a fully compatible Android device, you benefit from the huge pool of apps written for Android while increasing the incentive for developers to build more apps.

-Comply with Android Compatibility Definition Document (CDD).
+- Comply with the Android Compatibility Definition Document (CDD) (PDF, HTML).
 The CDD enumerates the software and hardware requirements of a compatible Android device.

-Pass the Compatibility Test Suite (CTS).
-You can use the CTS (included in the Android source code) as an ongoing aid to compatibility during the development process.
+- Pass the Compatibility Test Suite (CTS).
+Use the CTS as an ongoing aid to evaluate compatibility during the development process.

 After complying with the CDD and passing the CTS, your device is Android compatible, meaning Android apps in the ecosystem provide a consistent experience when running on your device.
 For details about the Android compatibility program, see the program overview.